cssnano/cssnano/site/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using the [Eleventy](https://www.11ty.dev/) static website generator.

 ### Installation